Aseem90/timer/README.md

-# timer
+# Timer in cpp
-A Timer which provides single event fire and continous event fire.
+A Timer which provides single event fire (One Shot) and continous event fire (Periodic).